-Recognized as a leader in his field, Adam has been selected as a “Rising Star” by Texas Super Lawyers (2013-2015).
+Recognized as a leader in his field, Adam has been selected as a “Rising Star” by Texas Super Lawyers.
+(2013-2015).

-•Represented Magnolia LNG in developing an LNG export terminal.
+•Representing Magnolia LNG in developing an LNG export terminal.

 •Counseled a Caribbean public utility in several natural-gas initiatives, including development, operation and maintenance of an offshore LNG regasification facility and associated pipeline infrastructure.

 •Advised an international energy and commodities company in connection with its successful bid to construct propane delivery infrastructure, convert a diesel-consuming power plant to consume propane, and supply fuel to a Caribbean utility on a long-term basis.